kumahq/kuma-website/docs/docs/1.0.2/policies/proxy-template.md

       - networkFilter:
           operation: addAfter
           match:
-            name: envoy.tcp_proxy # a new filter (Local RateLimit) will be added after existing (TcpProxy).
+            name: envoy.filters.network.tcp_proxy # a new filter (Local RateLimit) will be added after existing (TcpProxy).
 If there is no TcpProxy filter, Local RateLimit won't be added.
             listenerName: inbound:127.0.0.0:80 # optional: if absent, filter will be added to all listeners regardless of name
             origin: inbound # optional: if absent, filter will be added to all listeners regardless of its origin
           value: |